laffra/feynman/README.md

     feynman.text("write: 0", 120, 50, id=f"{name}-write", group=name)
     feynman.text("size: 0", 120, 70, id=f"{name}-size", group=name)
 ```

+The instances are rendered using a helper function called `database`.
+That
+helper method can come from anywhere and can be imported from another
+module, of course.
+For our example, it is declared in the same `explain` module.

+### Using a helper functions

 The helper function introduces a new group of drawing primitives.
 The group itself
 is added to another group to render all databases close to each other.
 Groups can